-Researchers from the Swiss Federal Institute of Technology have used prosthetic limbs and virtual reality technology to ‘trick’ amputees into feeling life-like sensations and feelings.
+Researchers from the Swiss Federal Institute of Technology have used prosthetic limbs and virtual reality technology to ‘trick’ amputees to feel sensations.

 The concept of phantom limbs has long been around, with some amputees claiming to feel sensations or pain where missing limbs should be.
 Almost as if the mind hasn’t registered that the limb is no longer there.
 The phenomenon has long prompted research into many aspects of dealing with missing limbs such as managing ‘ghost’ pain and nerve sensitivity.